 The following navigation techniques work whether you’re using the generic Adobe Content Viewer or a custom viewer.

-Rotate the mobile device to display either the horizontal or vertical version of the file.
+Rotate the mobile device to display either the horizontal or vertical version of the article for dual-orientation folios.

 Swipe up and down to read an article.
 Swipe left and right to switch to a different article (or to switch to different pages of a flattened article).